 This is BURT!
 I think you might have seen him before in the movie Crocodile Dundee.
 This guy has a personality and is blinded its right eye.
 At 5.1m in length, 700kg, and age 80+, he’s the attraction’s most famous star indeed.

 With the VIP tour, you get to feed the croc as part of the activities.
-This close experience lets me realised 1st hand the immense power that a crocodile has.
+This close experience lets me realise 1st hand the immense power that a crocodile has.

 VIP tour also let us get to know the croc better.
 It is interesting to experience holding the ‘live’ leather ‘handbag’.